 - Go to Help… -> About Chrome.

-update google chrome - If you see “You are running the latest version of chrome,” and still get the same error, try something else.
+- If you see “You are running the latest version of Chrome” and still get the same error, try something else.

 Method 8# Do a Fresh Install of Chrome

-One way to solve the Flash Player not working issue in Chrome is to do a clean install of Chrome.
+One way to solve the Flash Player not working issue in Chrome is to do a clean install.

 Steps to do a fresh install of Chrome: